apache/doris/docs/en/getting-started/data-partition.md

     You cannot add partitions with overlapping ranges.

+    #### List Partition

+    * The partition column supports the `BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, LARGEINT, DATE, DATETIME, CHAR, VARCHAR` data type, and the partition value is an enumeration value.
+Partitions can be hit only if the data is one of the target partition enumeration values.
+    * Partition supports specifying the number of partitions contained in each partition via `VALUES IN (...) ` to specify the enumeration values contained in each partition.
+    * The following example illustrates how partitions change when adding or deleting partitions.

+        * As in the `example_list_tbl` example above, when the table is built, the following three partitions are automatically created.

+            ```
+            p_cn: ("Beijing", "Shanghai", "Hong Kong")
+            p_usa: ("New York", "San Francisco")
+            p_jp: ("Tokyo")
+            ```

+        * When we add a partition p_uk VALUES IN ("London"), the result of the partition is as follows

+            ```
+            p_cn: ("Beijing", "Shanghai", "Hong Kong")
+            p_usa: ("New York", "San Francisco")
+            p_jp: ("Tokyo")
+            p_uk: ("London")
+            ```

+        * When we delete the partition p_jp, the result of the partition is as follows.

+            ```
+            p_cn: ("Beijing", "Shanghai", "Hong Kong")
+            p_usa: ("New York", "San Francisco")
+            p_uk: ("London")
+            ```

+    You cannot add partitions with overlapping ranges.

 2. Bucket

     * If a Partition is used, the `DISTRIBUTED ...` statement describes the division rules for the data in each partition.
 If you do not use Partition, it describes the rules for dividing the data of the entire table.